00015775/CorrNet/macOS_en.md

 # 1. Project Introduction (macOS Compatibility Description)

-This project is based on * * Corrnet: Corresponse-aware network for continuous sign language recognition * *, And use the **CSL-Daily** pre-training model published by the author to carry out continuous sign language recognition (CSLR).
+This project is based on ** Corrnet: Corresponse-aware network for continuous sign language recognition **, And use the **CSL-Daily** pre-training model published by the author to carry out continuous sign language recognition (CSLR).

 The official operating environment of the original project is:

 - **Ubuntu + CUDA（NVIDIA GPU）**
--**ctcdecode (requires GNU tool chain and Linux environment) * *
+- **ctcdecode (requires GNU tool chain and Linux environment)**
 - **PyTorch with GPU acceleration**

 However, **macOS (especially Apple Silicon M1/M2/M3) has many incompatible problems with the original environment, which makes the official code unable to run directly: